Cyclingbob/Proxy-Server/README.md

 Then click Submit.
 If all has been done correctly, your domain should resolve!

-# Using Mongodb.
+# Using Mongodb

 Mongodb is a databse service that allows the server to save requests and match them to IPs.

 Head to [mongodb.com](https://account.mongodb.com/account "Mongodb") and sign up.
 If this link doesn't work, go to the main page [mongodb.com](https://mongodb.com "Mongodb") .
 Create a cluster.
 Then, allow IP access to your server's IP in `Network Access` on the left side.
 After this, click on `Database Access` above.
-Create a user and password.
-Ensure it has access to all databases and full read/write access.
+Create a user and password, ensuring it has access to all databases and full read/write access.
 Keep the credentials, you'll need them in a minute.
 Click on `Databases` near the top of the left side.
-Click `Connect` and click `Connect your application`.
-Copy this into `config.js` in the `mongodb_connection_string` property, replacing username and password with your user credentials and myFirstDatabase with `DNS`
+Then, click `Connect` and click `Connect your application`.
+Copy this into `config.js` in the `mongodb_connection_string` property, replacing username and password with your user credentials and myFirstDatabase with `DNS`.

 # Customisation